fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 A> This example is advanced.
 It is possible to read the remainder of the book
-A> without understanding how this example works: you may safely skim the rest of
+A> without understanding how this example works.
-A> this section if your brain hurts.

 We can convert from the `Orig` AST into `Patched` by providing a natural
 transformation that batches node starts: